-- 1. Insert the release 23.3x PCMCIA card into the socket on the faceplate of the SSC card. - 2.
-Invoke the Software Installation program using Overlay 143. - Login to the system - Load overlay 143
+1. Insert the release 23.30D or later PCMCIA card into the socket on the faceplate of the SSC card.

+- 2. Invoke the Software Installation program using Overlay 143. - Login to the system

+- Load overlay 143

-- Enter 'UPGRADE' - 3.
-Select 'Utilities' from the main menu. - 4.
-Select item 7 Flash Boot ROM Utilities from the Utilities menu. - 5.
-Select an option from the Flash Boot ROM Utilities menu - 6.
-Review the Flash Boot ROM Summary (selection 1).
+- Enter 'UPGRADE'

+- 3. Select 'Utilities' from the main menu.

+- 4. Select item 7 Flash Boot ROM Utilities from the Utilities menu.

+5. Select option 1. from the Flash Boot ROM Utilities menu to list the Boot ROM summary.

+6. Review the Flash Boot ROM Summary.
 This will identify whether the version of Boot Code currently active on the SSC is REL 09, or earlier.